Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 have exactly that population over the denominator-sized view.
 Draws are also domain-separated by the hook execution role that can share a transaction and hook hash: strong vs weak, callback vs direct dispatch, and hook chain position.

+The live proceed gate and the stored tier label are separate calculations.
+The pipeline may proceed once the accepted reveal set reaches `min(ceil(0.8 * effectiveViewSize), participantThreshold(originalViewSize))`.
+The selector then labels the agreed count, in strict order: `validator_full` when it equals the non-empty effective view; otherwise `validator_quorum` when it reaches the 80% effective-view threshold; otherwise `participant_aligned` when it reaches the intersection-safe threshold over the original pre-nUNL view; otherwise `consensus_fallback`.
+A non-standalone node without a parent-ledger UNLReport always falls back even if its locally configured trust set and reveal count would otherwise qualify.
+Below-threshold accepted material also falls back as a whole, with count/denominator `0/0` and an empty bitmap.
 *Enforced:* `fairRng` tier/freshness gate and metadata-only `entropy_status`.

 **INV-7 — Inert when un-amended.**